Living plastic free

 - Toys need to go to the charity store.

 Did you know bread and nappy bags, pasta and chip packets, zip lock bags, frozen food and biscuit wrappers can be recycled as soft plastics!

 Redcycle will tell you more and where to find your nearest supermarket for recycling.
 Lindfield, Turramurra, Chatswood and Hornsby supermarkets now offer specialty soft plastic recycling.

 The National Television and Recycling Scheme provides multiple locations for you to recycle TV's, computer, printers, electric cables and more.

 Tech Collect are a not-for-profit organisation managing e-waste for a range of leading technology manufacturers and importers.

 Microbeads are tiny plastic particles that are added to personal care products.
 They are commonly used to scrub the skin or clean your teeth but once washed down the drain can be harmful to our rivers and waterways.
-'Microbeads' is a marketing term introduced by the cosmetic industry and they are mainly made of Polyethylene (PE).
-Beat the Microbeads is an organisation trying to increase awareness of what we are purchasing in our cosmetics.
+Beat the Microbeads is an organisation trying to increase awareness of what we are purchasing.

 Saving our waterways